mattermost/docs/source/about/embed-mattermost-app-within-microsoft-teams.rst

 Get users started with the embedded app
 ----------------------------------------

-See our end user documentation for a `video walkthrough of using Mattermost embedded within Microsoft Teams </collaborate/collaborate-using-mattermost-for-microsoft-teams.html#demonstration-mattermost-embedded-in-microsoft-teams>`__.
+See our end user documentation for a :ref:`video walkthrough of using Mattermost embedded within Microsoft Teams <collaborate/collaborate-using-mattermost-for-microsoft-teams:demonstration mattermost embedded in microsoft teams>`.

 Benefits of the embedded app
 ----------------------------